wehr-to/CCNA-Study-Guide/Wireless/Wireless-Configuration.md

 **Q: Which security method uses Layer 3 web authentication?**
 - Web Auth
-- 802.1X → Layer 2
+- 802.1X > Layer 2

 **Q: What interface handles DHCP relay and web authentication?**
 - Virtual interface
-- Management → for control plane traffic
+- Management > for control plane traffic

 **Q: Can WLCs negotiate EtherChannels with LACP?**
-- No — only static LAG is supported
+- No, only static LAG is supported

 **Q: How many characters must an ASCII PSK be?**
 - Minimum 8 characters

----

 ## Mnemonics